vcb88/crew-ai-demo/SPECIFICATION.md

     *   Provide motivational support and track progress.
     *   Communicate health and wellness plans and recommendations.

+### 3.6.
+Memory Agent
+*   **Role:** Efficiently stores and retrieves relevant information to provide context and enable long-term learning for the personal assistant system.
+*   **Responsibilities:**
+    *   Store textual information and associated metadata in a vector database.
+    *   Retrieve semantically similar information based on queries.
+    *   Provide retrieved memories as context to other agents.
+    *   Ensure data persistence and efficient retrieval for long-term knowledge retention.

 ## 4. Architecture Overview (High-Level)

 The Personal AI Assistant system will be built upon the CrewAI framework, leveraging a multi-agent architecture.
 Each agent operates semi-autonomously with a defined role, goal, and backstory, but critically, they communicate and collaborate to achieve complex user requests.